cjdbarlow/Part-One/surfactant.md

   * This causes the molecules to orient themselves along the air-liquid interface, disrupting the attractive bonds between water molecules
   * Surface tension is reduced in proportion to the concentration of molecules
 * The concentration of surfactant changes throughout the respiratory cycle
   * During expiration alveoli collapse
-  * The decrease in vessel radius is offset by the increase in surfactant concentration, so the fall in radius is mitigated by the drop in surface tension
+  The decrease in alveolar radius is offset by the increase in surfactant concentration, so the fall in radius is mitigated by the drop in surface tension.

 ---
 ##References
-CICM Sep/Nov 2012
+1. CICM September/November 2012
-Nunns
+2. Lumb A. Nunn's Applied Respiratory Physiology.
+7th Edition.
+Elsevier.
+2010.